Martha Buttry Daniels

-Representing an international petrochemical company on the expansion of an existing facility in the Gulf Coast, through an EPC agreement containing a complex, hybrid commercial structure.
+Representing an international petrochemical company on the expansion of an existing facility in the US Gulf Coast, through an EPC agreement containing a complex, hybrid commercial structure.

-Representing an international petrochemical company in an EPC agreement for a greenfield specialty chemicals development in the Gulf Coast.
+Representing an international petrochemical company in an EPC agreement for a greenfield specialty chemicals development in the US Gulf Coast.